jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

  _Here's a glimpse into the open-source community.
-They make more money by solving more problems together.
+They make more money because they together we can solve more problems than ever before.
 Credit: [Honeypot](https://www.youtube.com/watch?v=ifq3xhik8tE)_

 ## The Era of Digital Mass Collaboration

-With all this in mind, the digital mass-collaboration economy is already here and growing.
+The digital mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

+During the Industrial Age, and even today, when we ask for the decision-maker at most hotels, taxi companies, or manufacturers, we get a corporate directory that never ends.
+Yet before industrialization, when you spoke with an innkeeper, taxi driver, blacksmith, there was rarely anybody "above" them except perhaps the owner or master craftsman.

+Digital mass-collaboration is a return to a more traditional way of working.

-Before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
-That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them control their own business again.
-As modern technology gets better, it will continue to distribute new apps, electronics, and economic freedom to all other frontline specialists like programmers, underwriters, and contractors.
+That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives blacksmiths back the levers of power and lets them control their own business again.
+As modern technology gets better, it will continue to distribute new apps, electronics, and economic freedom to other frontline specialists like programmers, underwriters, and contractors.

-In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
-The community comes together to make a core technology.
+Apps Airbnb and Uber are made possible because of the open-source community.
+The community comes together to create a core technology.
 [Programmers help where their skills are best suited](https://opensource.guide/how-to-contribute/).
-First-timers are often nervous, but soon feel a rush as they see their work improve a project.
-Working together, a single community makes an excellent piece of software no one would have if they worked alone.
+Working together, this community of veterans and newbies makes an excellent piece of software no one would have if they worked alone.

 The community then uses the core technology to create their own specialized products.

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).

-For example, a large open-source community creates [MediaWiki software](https://www.mediawiki.org/wiki/MediaWiki).
+For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use; gatekeepers be damned!
-And this aspect of mass-collaboration hasn't just been embraced by programmers.
-Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
+Not just for programmers, mass-collaboration is how writers, researchers, and editors wrote millions of Wikipedia articles in only a few years.

 ![Open-source projects](https://techvolution.io/content/images/2020/04/open-source-projects.jpg)

 Some of the more famous open-source projects.
 Most of this software, worth many billions of dollars, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine.

-For reference, most open-source computer codes are kept in "Git" websites like GitHub.
-Some links are below.
+Here are the download links:

 - [Download Chrome's code here](https://www.chromium.org/getting-involved/download-chromium).
 - [The code for Andriod phones is here](https://source.android.com/setup/build/downloading).
 - [MediaWiki, which runs Wikipedia, is here](https://github.com/wikimedia/mediawiki)
 - [Shopify, Twitch, Airbnb, Basecamp all use this code](https://github.com/rails/rails)

-You can even see which individual person contributed what code, idea, or bug report to the project.
-That's why less management is needed.
+With these websites, you can even see which individual person contributed what code, idea, or bug report to the project.

+This is why mass-collaboration requires less management.
 Modern software makes accountability so much easier.

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
 Mainly it's people can be too rude, with no central ownership projects can quickly die off, and [it's also easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies mass-producing our essential products.
-There are plenty of business sectors that need huge corporations and hierarchies, especially as we venture into the unknowns like space exploration.
-Likewise, the government will always run social programs and install traffic lights.
+There are plenty of business sectors that need huge corporations and hierarchies, especially as we venture into the unknowns of space exploration.
+Likewise, the government will always run research institutions, social programs, and install traffic lights.
 We will always need Big Business and Big Government.

 With that in mind, however, open-source is vital.

 Precisely because nobody owns its educational content, server software, operating systems, web apps, and so many other remarkable technologies.
-That means gatekeepers can't stop digital inventors from empowering more player gods.
+That means gatekeepers can't stop protagonists from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.